 Yes, IMACS allows one suspension of up to six months in duration during an enrollment period.
 Requests for suspensions must be made in advance by email and must include both the start and end dates of the hiatus.
 The expiration date of the enrollment will be extended by the length of the suspension.

 How much does each course cost?

-The tuition is $985 for each course in this track.
+The tuition for each course is $985.